 HIPAA risk assessments are conducted by internal staff or specialized external entities.
-Internally, designated teams or IT experts handle assessments leveraging their internal knowledge.
+Internally, designated teams or IT experts handle assessments using their internal knowledge.
 Externally, HIPAA compliance consultants, security firms, or specialized software tools bring industry-specific expertise for comprehensive evaluations.
 The choice depends on resources, expertise required, and assessment complexity.

 Understanding HIPAA risk assessments